vkolova/vcs-internship/06_django/README.md

 - Use SASS for styling.
 Use classes to re-use styles as you see fit.
 - Use Django for Back-end server
 - Use the [Django REST framework](https://www.django-rest-framework.org/) for the API endpoints
+- Add unit tests for the APIs!
+Use [pytest](https://docs.pytest.org/en/6.2.x/)

 ***Functional requirements:***
 - At the very least, your application should allow users to create, edit, delete and share link lists.